 Let's start with the easiest and hassle-free method you can use to reset your iPhone when locked out of it.
 FoneGeek iPhone Passcode Unlocker is a powerful tool that can help you reset and unlock iPhone or iPad, then you're able to access to the locked device without knowing the passcode.
 It is available for both Windows and Mac computer, just download the right version and have a try.

 Step 1: Download FoneGeek iPhone Passcode Unlocker and install the software on your computer.
-Launch it and choose the option of "Unlock" from the main screen, then click on "Unlock Screen Passcode".
+Launch it and then click on "Unlock Screen Passcode".

 Step 2: Connect your locked iPhone or iPad to the computer and wait for the software to detect it automatically, then click "Start" to continue.
 If your device can't be detected, you should follow the onscreen steps to put it into Recovery/DFU mode.

 Step 3: Now this tool will prompt you to download the latest firmware package, just choose a save location and click "Download".
 When the download process is complete, click on "Start to Unlock" to resetting the locked iPhone.

 iTunes is not only useful for music and media activities, but also come in handy when you're locked out of your iPhone or iPad.
 If you used iTunes to sync and back up your iPhone, you can also use it to ditch the passcode and unlock the device.